Vyral/amy-wengerd/_posts/2020-01-30-2020-interest-rates.md

 youtube_code: MlZPl7CsR98
 ---

-{% include youtube.html %}<center>I’m sharing what our interest rate predictions could do for you in 2020.</center>
+{% include youtube.html %}

+<center>I&rsquo;m sharing what our interest rate predictions could do for you in 2020.</center>

+&nbsp;

 Hello Northeast Ohio\!
 Most of you likely haven’t heard the interest rate predictions for this year.
 Analysts are saying they could drop as low as 3.4%\!
 What does that mean for you as a homebuyer?&nbsp;

-I’ll give you a few examples.
+I’ll give you a few examples, and each one assumes.
 In the following examples, payment assumes that the analysts’ predictions of a possible 3.4% interest rate this year come true.
 Also, this is with an FHA loan and a 3.5% down payment.&nbsp;

 {% include pullquote.html %}